andrew-pa/cs260-creative-project/docs/styles.md

 `tint`          | colorway but desaturated (towards white) `shade`         | colorway but saturated/darkened (towards black)

+Putting `2` after either `tint` or `shade` will get a doubled version of the color that is more extreme.

 ## `[placement]`:

 Selector Part   | Description